 Question: Which one of the following issues will be MOST important in deciding your vote for president?

-Two-thirds of registered voters say abortion should be legal in all or most cases. and one third say it should be illegal in all or most cases.
+More than two-thirds of registered voters say abortion should be legal in all or most cases, and just under one-third say it should be illegal in all or most cases.
 This has changed little since Roe v.
 Wade was overturned in June 2022.
-The full trend is shown in Table 12.
+The full trend is shown in Table 16.

 Among registered voters